jerkerdelsing/air/use_cases/README.md

 Optionally, use cases can be accompanied by a [SysML Use Case Diagram](https://sysml.org/sysml-faq/what-is-use-case-diagram.html).
 Use cases should only be as specific as required to highlight how they relate to AIR.

+Each use case file has a name starting with three digits and a dash, as well as have the extension `.md`, which makes it a markdown file.
+An example file name could be `001-listing-service-registry-records.md`.

 ## Example

 ### Listing service registry records